Drowned World/Substitute for Love: Music video

-The accompanying music video for "Drowned World/Substitute for Love" was directed by Walter Stern and filmed on June 26–27, 1998 at London's Claridge's Hotel and Piccadilly Circus.
+The accompanying music video for "Drowned World/Substitute for Love" was directed by Walter Stern and filmed in June 1998 at London's Claridge's Hotel and Piccadilly Circus.
 It includes cameo appearances by Anita Pallenberg and Steve Strange.
 It was released in September 1998, and features Madonna leaving her home and being chased by paparazzi.
 Dressed in black, she is constantly running, even from the other celebrities in a hotel bar.
 Except for Madonna's, everyone else's face is distorted.
 In another sequence of the clip, Madonna passes a hotel maid smiling at her.
 The singer returns the smile when the flash of a camera goes off; the maid has just taken a picture of her.
 Madonna flees again, running all the way home to her daughter's arms, singing that she has "changed her mind" about being a celebrity.

 The video generated controversy due to the scenes that featured Madonna being chased by paparazzi on motor-bikes, a scenario similar to the incidents that led to the death of Diana, Princess of Wales in 1997.
 Madonna's publicist Liz Rosenberg said that the clip had nothing to do with Diana's death and was instead about "Madonna's relationship to fame [...]
 There are paparazzi in the video.
 But it's not like Madonna hasn't had experience with them.
 It's a day in the life of Madonna."
 Daily Mirror columnist Matthew Wright said "The similarities [to Diana's death] are undeniable", finding it disgusting.